cs1302uga/cs1302-styleguide/README.md

-to your Emacs configuration file that utilize use-package, then Emacs may need to download and install some things the next time it runs in order to make things work -- such installations may take several seconds to complete, but they only happen once unless (unless an update is applied).
+to your Emacs configuration file that utilize use-package, then Emacs may need to download and install some things the next time it runs in order to make things work -- such installations may take several seconds to complete, but they only happen once unless package updates are installed.

 #### Automatically Update Emacs Packages